dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 - Silverlight 4
 - Silverlight 4 for Windows Phone 7

-It also contains the following Data plugins for our SQL backend and OpenLink Virtuoso, builds are provided for the following .Net profiles:
+It also contains the Data plugins for our OpenLink Virtuoso support, builds are provided for the following .Net profiles:
 - .Net 4.0
 - .Net 4.0 Client Profile
 - .Net 3.5
 - .Net 3.5 Client Profile

-Note that our SQL backend is obsolete and should not be used for any new development.
-Many alternative options are provided in the Core library and by the Virtuoso backend.

-And it contains the a Query plugin for Full Text indexing support, builds are provided for the following .Net profiles:
+And it contains a Query plugin for Full Text indexing support, builds are provided for the following .Net profiles:
 - .Net 4.0
 - .Net 4.0 Client Profile